jisc-services/Public-Documentation/PublicationsRouter/sword-out/REPOSITORY.md

 Once account setup is complete, notifications which satisfy your matching parameters will be automatically deposited into your repository.

-Any configuration can be updated at any time via your PubRouter Account page.
+Any configuration can be updated at any time via your Publications Router Account page.

 ## EPrints